 - Direct you to the best instrument for you that you can purchase with confidence or take on trial (they will give you every opportunity to make sure that the instrument you select is the right one for you)

 An instrument’s quality is determined by many things, but there are a few characteristics that are critical and easily identified at this point in your journey.

 - The Setup – The placement and precise fitment of an instrument’s bridge, fingerboard, soundpost, nut and pegs is all part of the setup.
 Very precise fitment of these parts is critical to how well the instrument plays or functions as well as how easily you can draw a good sound.
 The instrument’s strings should be easy to press down, but should not buzz against the fingerboard when played.
 The bridge should fit securely without any tiny gaps between its feet and the top of the instrument.
 The curvature at the top of the bridge should match the curvature of the fingerboard and should allow you to play individual strings without hitting the other strings.

 - The Wood Quality – The instrument should be made from actual wood (seasoned maple for the back and sides and spruce for the top).
 The flaming in the maple should not be painted on – it will be visible on the inside of the instrument when looking through the f-holes.
 Colored and painted violins or other ornate decorations may look pretty but are not good for sound.
 Most dampen the instrument’s tone and playability and should be avoided as a real musician’s instrument.

-- Bow Quality – Make sure your bow is made of real Brazilwood, Pernambuco or Carbon Fiber.
-Many cheap bows are described as brazilwood when they are actually a Chinese wood bow.
-Bows made of weaker woods, composite (plastic and fiberglass) are not durable and are difficult to control, making it challenging to play and learn.
+- Bow Quality – Make sure your bow is made of real Brazilwood, Pernambuco, or Carbon Fiber.
+Many cheap bows are described as brazilwood when they are actually a Chinese wood bows.
+Bows made of weaker wood, composite (plastic and fiberglass) are not durable and are difficult to control, making it challenging to play and learn.

 What is Playability and How do I Test for it?